yabramuvdi/master-projects/README.md

 # master-projects
+### ***Documenting a master's degree in data science***
+---
-A diverse collection of projects developed through the course of my master's in data science.
+This repository collectecs a diverse collection of projects developed through the course of my master's in data science at the Barcelona Graduate School of Economics (BGSE)